sidneykung/twitter_hate_speech_detection/README.md

 Linguistically, it's important to note that the difference between hate speech and offensive language often comes down to how it targets marginalized communities, often in threatening ways.

-- Although the labels have very similar frequently occurring words, 20% of the "Hate Speech" label is unique overall
+- Although the labels have very similar frequently occurring words, only 20% of the "Hate Speech" label is unique overall
 - For instance, Hate Speech typically contains the N-word with the hard 'R'
 - **The use of this slur could indicate malicious intent, which goes beyond possibly using the word as cultural slang**